Choosing the best tent heater can be a challenge. There are many different types of heaters, each with pros and cons.

 - For use with propane gas & heats up to 95sq ft.

 Camping in the cold is a double edge sword.
-It’s great to explore the great outdoors any time of year, but you want to be warm and comfortable in your tent.
+Exploring the great outdoors any time of year is great, but you want to be warm and comfortable in your tent.

-Mr. Heater MH4B is one of the best heaters for tents, with 3,800 BTUs per hour to keep your tent nice and warm.
+Mr. Heater MH4B is one of the best tent heaters, with 3,800 BTUs per hour to keep your tent nice and warm.

-It can handle up to 95 square feet, runs up to 5.6 hours, and comes with many safety features that will protect you while heating your space.
-The Mr. Heater MH4B also has a comfy ergonomic handle, making it easy to carry around with you.
+It can handle up to 95 square feet, runs up to 5.6 hours, and has many safety features that help protect you while heating your space.
+The Mr. Heater MH4B also has a comfy ergonomic handle, making it easy to carry around.

-The heater comes with safety features that will help prevent accidents, including an automatic low oxygen shut-down system and a safety shut-off in case it gets knocked over.
+The heater has safety features that will help prevent accidents, including an automatic low oxygen shut-down system and a safety shut-off in case it gets knocked over.
 The tent heater also has an 8″ base for stability.

 I can tell you from experience the shut-off on Mr. Heater tent heaters can be a little bit sensitive if you try to move the heater when it’s on.
-Well, that is what it’s designed for.
+That is exactly what it’s designed for.

 The heavy-duty wire guard on the front of the heater also helps to protect the heating element.
 It has a push-button start, and it’s easy to turn off.
 The heater is also angled at 45 degrees.